dan-kwiat/jupyter-book-demo/README.md

 Let's assume you have a repository where the `main` branch is just a Jupyter Book i.e. a collection of files along with a YAML config and table of contents.

+To deploy to a GitHub Pages site:

+1. Create a new branch `gh-pages` on GitHub
-To deploy to a GitHub pages site, all you need to do is push the contents of the `_build/html` directory to a branch named `gh-pages` on your repo.
+2. Push the contents of `_build/html` to the `gh-pages` branch

-From the repository on GitHub, click on
+3. From the repository on GitHub, click
-`Settings > Pages > Build and deployment` then select `Deploy from a branch`, choose the `gh-pages` branch and save the changes.
-Now your github.io site will mirror whatever is in this branch.
+   `Settings > Pages > Build and deployment` then select `Deploy from a branch`, choose `gh-pages` and save the changes.

+> For free accounts, your repo needs to be public for GitHub Pages to work.

+Now the domain `your-username.github.io/your-repo-name` will mirror the contents of the `gh-pages` branch.

 ## Automating the build + deploy